 Visit our Facebook page: www.facebook.com/kofc15996

-Volunteer requirements: Background check and Virtus training
+Volunteer requirements: Background check and Virtus training if assisting with Parish events.

 Contact the Ministry Leader listed below to volunteer for this ministry